muziejus/reveal.js/norumbega.md

 <img src="img/florida/177-detail.png" alt="page 177" class="r-stretch">

-“We must provoke people’s callings, Walter!
-Arouse their desire!”
+“We must arouse callings, Walter!
+Awaken desire!”

 Note: In Hakluyt, Dytar levies a critique on the Western practice of constructing imaginaries and assuming them to be representations of reality.
 We as readers believe Le Moyne is presenting factual information and factual records of the real in America because, I don't know, books don't lie.
 For Latour, this is part of the lie we Westerners tell ourselves to demonstrate that we are modern, in contrast, say, to the Ainu or the Timucua Le Moyne meets.